The Barna Way

 About „The Barna Way“

-The Barna Way is an ecological and social art project, organic farm and woodland area near Ballybunion in County Kerry.
+The Barna Way is an eco-social art project, organic farm and woodland near Ballybunion in County Kerry.
 Led by photographer Rena Blake and artist Lisa Fingleton, the project combines art, agriculture and community.

 As ambassadors for Farming for Nature Rena and Lisa pass on their knowledge and design creative climate projects such as Brilliant Ballybunion.
-Through workshops on biodiversity, food security and local visions for the future, they demonstrate how global challenges can be translated into concrete, local solutions.
+With workshops on biodiversity, food security and local visions for the future, they show how global challenges can be translated into concrete, local solutions.

-The Barna Way invites artists, volunteers and learners to join forces in pursuing regenerative paths and bringing co-creation for a sustainable future to life.
+The Barna Way invites artists, volunteers and learners to walk regenerative paths together and bring co-creation for a sustainable future to life.

 Visit The Barna Way on Instagram: @thebarnaway